 Leftover food can be dropped of at several locations around Graz organised by Food Sharing Graz (includes an English translation).
 There are even outdoor fridges at some locations.

 Clothes / toys / furniture / books and other household items in good useable condition can be donated to Caritas.
-You can also pick up a ReUse box to fill with small donations.
-Another option for small donations is the Verschenkladen store Leonhardstraße 38 (it’s free to take things too).
+You can also pick up a ReUse box at various locations to fill with small donations.
+Another option for small donations is the Verschenkladen store Leonhardstraße 38.
+The ReUSe Zone at the Resource Park Sturzgasse will also take household items, textiles, small items of furniture etc that are in good reusable condition for free.

 And if you’re looking to replace your items, here are some places to buy second hand.